 Detail from private room of Virtual Magic Kingdom

-The game was an early example of an experience that sat at the intersection of physical and digital: achievements in the game unlocked experiences within the physical parks, and retail products purchased in the parks spawned digital copies in the game.
-If players created their avatar during a Disneyland visit, they got a special status: ‘born in park’.
+The game was a groundbreaking example of an experience that intersected physical spaces and digital platforms: achievements in the game unlocked experiences within the physical parks, and retail products and collectibles purchased in the parks spawned digital copies in the game.
+If players created their avatar during a Disneyland visit, they got a special status: “Born in park”.